A manifesto, a shop, a ship

 They are treated as a problem.

-The same nutrients are then mined, synthesized, shipped back, and spread on the field again.
+The same nutrients are then mined, synthesised, shipped back, and spread on the field again.
 Every year.
 At enormous cost in energy, in money, in atmospheric nitrogen.
+Somewhere in that circuit is an absurdity so familiar we have stopped noticing it.

 Japan had contracts.